 Stroke is a leading cause of death in adults.
 It’s also a common cause of brain damage and long-term disability.

-Stroke can affect the whole body.
-A stroke can cause problems with:
+A stroke can cause long-term problems like:

-- Thinking and speaking
+- Trouble thinking and speaking

 A stroke happens suddenly – and usually with little warning.
 Signs of a stroke include: